mmorella-dev/my-dotfiles/README.md

 Amateur configuration for my own personal installation of macOS and Fish.
 This repository is highly unstable, and you probably shouldn't use it in its entirety.

+There's also some files for Antigen, Zsh, and the Hyper.js terminal emulator, which I no longer use.

 ### Terminal Theme

 - Font: [Fira Code](https://github.com/tonsky/FiraCode)